davidski/VulnPryer/README.md

 ## The hard way
 1. Git clone into your target directory
-2. Install dependencies (DOCUMENTATION PENDING)
+2. Install dependencies
-  a.
-Mongo
+  1. Mongo
-  b.
-Python 2.7 + several modules
+  2. Python 2.7 + several modules
+       1. pandas
+       2. urllib2
+       3. boto
+       4. restkit
+       5. simplejson
+       6. oauth2
+       7. lxml
+       8. pymongo
+       9. filechunkio
 3. Copy `vulnpryer.conf.sample` to `vulnpryer.conf` and modify with your settings and credentials.
 4. Launch `vulnpryer.py`, or run the subcomponents manually:
-  a. vulndb.py
+  1. vulndb.py
-  b. mongo_loader.py
+  2. mongo_loader.py
-  c. trl.py
+  3. trl.py

 ### The easy way
-1. Use the chef-vulnpryer cookbook to set up a full stack with all your dependencies resolved.
+1. Use the [chef-vulnpryer](https://github.com/davidski/chef-vulnpryer) cookbook to set up a full stack with all your dependencies resolved.

-#Thanks
+#Acknowledgements
-Thanks to @alexcpsec and @kylemaxwell for the {combine)[https://github.com/mlsecproject/combine] project.
+Thanks to @alexcpsec and @kylemaxwell for the [combine](https://github.com/mlsecproject/combine) project.
 VulnPryer has cribbed heavily from that design pattern.

 Thanks to Risk Based Security (RBS) for providing the VulnDB product and for the support in